-In 2019, the UHD-PD offered several programs to students, faculty, and staff to meet the goal of community awareness and crime prevention:
+In 2021, the UHD-PD offered several programs to students, faculty, and staff to meet the goal of community awareness and crime prevention:

-- Strategically placed large screen monitors placed throughout the university that regularly advertise crime prevention and awareness programs. - Police Department Safety and Security Awareness presentation at Freshman and Transfer Student Orientation. - Active Shooter Defense and Survival Online Training conducted by UHD-PD. - National Night Out an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, better places to live. - Welcome Week UHD-PD operated Information Kiosk - Introduce students to best practices for Campus Safety. - Security Escort Services UHD-PD will provide building to parking area security escort for students and employees upon request. - Self-Defense Classes offered every Fall semester.
+- Strategically placed large screen monitors placed throughout the university that regularly advertise crime prevention and awareness programs. - Police Department Safety and Security Awareness presentation at Freshman and Transfer Student Orientation. - Welcome Week UHD-PD operated Information Kiosk - Introduce students to best practices for Campus Safety. - Security Escort Services UHD-PD will provide building to parking area security escort for students and employees upon request. - Civilian Response to Active Shooter The Civilian Response to Active Shooter Events (CRASE) course, designed and built on the Avoid, Deny Defend (ADD) strategy developed by ALERRT, provides strategies, guidance and a proven plan for surviving an active shooter event. - Self-Defense Classes offered every Fall semester.

-Other departments that provided programing to the university community include:
+Other departments that provided programing to the university community include:Other departments that provided programing to the university community include: